 There are many reasons for speech-language delays in toddlers, and autism is only one of them.
 Late talking in and of itself usually does not mean autism.

 Autism spectrum disorder is a complex disorder that lasts throughout a person’s life.
 Autism is called a developmental disorder because issues start before age three, during the critical period of development, and it causes problems in the way a child develops, learns, and grows.
 Areas affected by autism include delayed or disordered skills in:

-1. Social Interaction - the way a child relates to and connects with others, particularly those outside his immediate family.
+1. Social Interaction – the way a child relates to and connects with others, particularly those outside his immediate family.

 2. Language – the way a child understands and uses words, gestures, and symbols.